absolunet/nwayo/documentation/styles/configurations/design.md

 - ...

 ## Good practices
+- Make sure you use the proper social media color and be aware of how you legally can use it.
+For reference, [consult the variable files](../../../packages/toolbox/styles/_variables.scss) and make sure they did not change since the last release.
+[If they did, you can create an issue to have them updated.](https://github.com/absolunet/nwayo/issues)
 - Order variables by type and or purpose
 - It's a good idea to have a general component where you declare your general site esthetics and map those variables into the component
 - Try to give significant name that describes what they are used for to the variables and not only one that describes what they are.